 If either test is positive, the tested food is eliminated from the diet.
 If eliminating the food relieves symptoms, the patient is reexposed to the food (preferably in a double-blind test) to see whether symptoms recur (oral challenge testing).
 (See also the National Institute of Allergy and Infectious Diseases (NIAID) medical position statement: Guidelines for the diagnosis and management of food allergy in the United States.)

-Alternatives to skin testing include one or both of the following:
+If skin testing is not available to confirm food allergy or results are inconclusive, the next options may include one or both of the following:

-Eliminating foods the patient suspects of causing symptoms based on the patient's food diary
+Eliminating foods the patient suspects of causing symptoms based on the patient's food diary, then evaluating symptom resolution

 Prescribing a diet that consists of relatively nonallergenic foods and that eliminates common food allergens (see table Allowable Foods in Representative Elimination Diets Allowable Foods in Representative Elimination Diets* )